Karppimc/Fullstackopen/README.md

 # Fullstackopen
-This repository or the Fullstackopen course provided by University Of Helsinki
+This repository is for the Fullstackopen course provided by University Of Helsinki